sumanmukherjee03/practice-and-katas/k8s/CKA/authorization.README.md

 {"kind": "Policy", "spec": {"user": "qa-user", "namespace": "test", "resource": "pods", "apiGroup": "*"}}
 ```
 and pass the policy file to the kube-apiserver at start for the policies to take effect.
-This can be done for groups too, as in add another line with a policy to the policy file for a group.
+This can be done for groups too, as in, add another line with a policy to the policy file for a group.
 However, everytime this policy file is changed, the kube-apiserver needs to be restarted.
 As such this is not the preferred solution for authorization in kubernetes.

 ### Webhook